A prosecutor's job is to see that justice is done. You don't need

 There are only so many resources to go around.
 While prosecutors are busy

-on cases that further their own interests, resources that should be expended
+with cases that further their own interests, resources that should be

-on the real "bad guys" are diverted, often allowing the real
+expended on the real "bad guys" are diverted, often allowing

-criminals to go free.
-How much is the tab for prosecutor's misguided
+the real criminals to go free.
+How much is the tab for prosecutor's

 Also, it's no secret that Freddie Gray's family settled with the